fastapi/fastapi/docs/pt/docs/tutorial/extra-models.md

 ## Em resumo

 Use vários modelos Pydantic e herde livremente para cada caso.

-You don't need to have a single data model per entity if that entity must be able to have different "states".
-As the case with the user "entity" with a state including `password`, `password_hash` and no password.

 Não é necessário ter um único modelo de dados por entidade se essa entidade precisar ter diferentes "estados".
 No caso da "entidade" de usuário com um estado que inclui `password`, `password_hash` e sem senha.